 In 2013, Smarter Balanced Governing States formed State Leadership Teams (SLTs) and State Networks of Educators (SNEs).
 These networks—involving nearly 1,000 educators—developed the Digital Library of formative assessment tools and professional resources.

-The Digital Library includes a series of assessment literacy and exemplar instructional modules in English and math.
-In addition, the library will include professional learning and instructional materials contributed by teachers.
+The Digital Library includes a series of assessment literacy and instructional modules in English language arts/literacy and mathematics.
+In addition, the library includes professional learning and instructional materials contributed by teachers.
 The library is interactive, allowing users to rate materials and to share their expertise with educators across the state or across the country.
-Teachers can quickly search the Digital Library by criteria such as grade level, Common Core standards referenced, target student population, and much more.
+Teachers can quickly search the Digital Library by criteria such as grade level, Common Core standards referenced, target student population, formative assessment process attribute, and much more.
+Download the Digital Library Factsheet for more information about the library.

-K-12 teachers in Smarter Balanced member states can preview the Digital Library through September 30.
-Beginning October 1, the Digital Library will be available to teachers in subscribing member states and territories.
-Teachers interested in accessing the Digital Library should contact their state education agency.
+The Digital Library is available to educators in subscribing member states and territories.
+Teachers interested in accessing the Digital Library should contact their district coordinator.

 Digital Library Resources